Water–gas shift reaction: Thermodynamics

 In aqueous solution, the reaction is less exergonic.

 Reverse water–gas shift

-Since the water–gas shift reaction is an equilibrium reaction, there isn't a ‘reverse’ water–gas shift reaction.
+In the conversion of carbon dioxide to useful chemicals, fuels, and materials, the water–gas shift reaction is used to produce carbon monoxide from hydrogen and carbon dioxide.
+This is often called the reverse water–gas shift reaction (RWGS), and is generally differentiated from the water-gas shift process by the use-cases.
+Catalyst development for the RWGS reaction are researched in academia, with companies such as Dimensional Energy leading catalyst commercial efforts in a process that converts carbon dioxide to products such as sustainable aviation fuel via RWGS in tandem with the Fischer Tropsch reaction.

 Water gas is defined as a fuel gas consisting mainly of carbon monoxide (CO) and hydrogen (H2).
-The term ‘shift’ in water–gas shift means changing the water gas composition (CO:H2) ratio.
+The term 'shift' in water–gas shift means changing the water gas composition (CO:H2) ratio.
 The ratio can be increased by adding CO2 or reduced by adding steam to the reactor.